 How Do Rice Cookers Work?
 ‘Rice, Water & Heat Sensors’

-A rice cooker works by using the scientifically proven water to rice ratio in the appliances bowl insert.
-When the cooking cycle is started a heating element with built-in temperature control sensors is activated.
-Water boils and turns to steam upon reaching 212℉, the thermostat turns off and the steam cooks the rice.
+A rice cooker uses the proven water-to-rice ratio in the appliance bowl insert.
+When the cooking cycle is started, a heating element with built-in temperature control sensors is activated.
+Water boils and turns to steam upon reaching 212℉; the thermostat turns off, and the steam cooks the rice.

-Before we deep dive into how rice cookers work you need to know what a rice cooker is!
+Before deep diving into how rice cookers work, you must know what a rice cooker is!

 What Is a Rice Cooker?

 Rice cookers are electrical cooking appliances that cook rice by setting the cooking time and leaving the appliance alone until the rice is cooked.
-The science behind them is actually pretty simple.
-A heating element boils water, which then steams the rice in the insert pot or bowl rice is ready in about 20 minutes.
+The science behind them is pretty simple.
+A heating element boils water and steams the rice in the insert pot or bowl.
+The rice is ready in about 20 minutes.

 A basic rice cooker has an outer casing usually made from aluminum or steel that helps regulate the temperature required for cooking rice.